 Should You Wait for the Tesla Model 2?

 If you’ve read this far, by now you probably know that we wouldn’t recommend waiting for the Model 2 release this year.
-In all likelihood, current global shortages will keep the Model 2 out of mass production in most (if not all) factories until 2024 or 2025.
+In all likelihood, Tesla will keep any true Model 2-style vehicle out of mass production until at least 2027, if it happens at all.

-But if you are a few years out from making your purchase, keep checking the news!
-The dramatic shift in EV production and consumer interest over the last year means that a lower-priced Tesla aimed at the mass market is possible, especially as shortages ease.
+But if you are a few years out from making your purchase, keep checking the news.
+A lower-priced Tesla aimed at the mass market is still possible, especially as Tesla works to reduce production costs, expand lower-cost trims, and compete with cheaper EVs globally.

 That’s where we come in.
-While the market for used EVs is crazy right now, we often have pre-owned Model 3s in the $30,000-$40,000 range on our listings page (use the filters to search for your max price and sort by lowest price).
+The market for used EVs is still solid in the post-tax-credit world, and we often have pre-owned Model 3s in the $15,000-$25,000 range on our listings page (use the filters to search for your max price and sort by lowest price).
 And you can often find an older Model S for even less, though it’s definitely a good idea to do some research on the early Model S before buying.
 Be sure to check out our Ultimate Buyers Guide for more details on what to look for in a used Tesla.

 And hey, if you aren’t set on buying a budget Tesla, be sure to check through our other EV brand listings to see if you can score a deal that fits your lifestyle and finances today!